 If there is any collateral remaining after deducting losses and fees, then the corresponding amount would be returned to your account.

-There is no price impact for trades on GMX, so you can execute large trades exactly at the mark price.
+There is no price impact for trades on Tethys, so you can execute large trades exactly at the mark price.
 During times of high volatility there will be a spread from the Chainlink price to the median price of reference exchanges.

 The mark prices are displayed next to the market name, long positions will be opened at the higher price and closed at the lower price while short positions will be opened at the lower price and closed at the higher price.